 Thankfully, Sunshine Seasons have a huge seating area, so finding a table is not a problem, and as you can see from the above photo, the tables are well-spaced from each other.
-The only bad thing is the menu is starting to come back to normal with more options now available.
+The good thing is the menu is starting to come back to normal with more options now available.

 La Cava del Tequila